flipcomputing/apprentice-boot-camp-web/docs/src/slides/slide_011.md

 ##### We may find a value is not in the format we need
 For example, `SELECT '42';` will return as text

-Of course here we could just remove the quotes.
+Of course, we could just remove the quotes here.
 However, when we move to more complicated queries this will often not be an option

 To convert this to an integer we can use either:
 ```